AndrewAbramow/Q5-temperature-controller/README.md

 ### The read data can be accessed from the standard fortune server client.
 ![Alt text](Docs/server.png)

+## Project goal

+Designing an application template for smart home or factory automation

 ## Requirements
 * CMake
 * Qt5 with: Charts, Sql, SerialPort, Concurrent, Network